vincent-picaud/Bazel_with_Data/README.md

-# Bazel_with_GTest
+# Bazel_with_Data
-C++ project skeleton with Bazel &amp; GTest
+A basic Bazel C++ project with a *data* repository.

-This is the companion repo to this [stackoverflow question](https://stackoverflow.com/questions/45814669/c-project-with-bazel-and-gtest/45814670#45814670).
+This is the companion repo to this [stackoverflow question](https://stackoverflow.com/questions/46100906/c-bazel-project-with-a-data-repository/46100907#46100907).